Samhollowood/CaveCalcV2.0/README.md

 ## Usage
-CaveCalcV2.0 allows users to run single models, multiple models, or models alongside the Carbonate Data Analyser (CDA).
+The CaveCalcV2.0 module should now be in your python or anaconda environment.
+Users can use CaveCalcV2.0 via the GUI or by settings up a .py script to run (see below).
+Doing this, users can run models, multiple models, or models alongside the Carbonate Data Analyser (CDA).
 Detailed instructions are available in **manual.pdf**.
 In summary, users can run models via:

 - The **Graphical User Interface (GUI)**
 - The `run_models.py` script (in `API_models/`)
 - The `run_CDA.py` script (in `API_models/`)
-- By creating your own script
+- By creating your own .py script

-`run_models.py` is a python file that sets a settings dictionary that defines all model inputs as their defualt values.
-The `run_CDA.py` is a python file that has a select number of inputs, with some inputs defined in an array, intended to guide the user on the CDA.
+`run_models.py` is a python file that contains a settings dictionary, which defines all possible model inputs as their defualt values.
+The `run_CDA.py` is similar, but is catered to the new Carbonate Data Analyser (CDA) mode.
+It is a python file that has a select number of important inputs, with some inputs defined in an array, intended to guide the user on the CDA.
 In both these scripts, model inputs can be **added, removed, or modified** to suit the users study.
 Removing model inputs from the settings dictionary will mean their default values (`cavecalc/data/deafaults.py`) are applied.
 A complete list of all model inputs are available in **manual.pdf**, Table 3.

 Integrated development environments (**Spyder**, **Jupyter Notebook**) are recommended for editing `.py` scripts.
 More advanced users may want to create their own `.py` scripts, using the `run_models.py`  or `run_CDA.py` as a template.

 ### Aragonite Precipitation
 In the GUI, users should navigate to the calcite/aragonite heading.
-Here they can define `Aragonite` as the precipitate mineralogy.
-If the user is running models via a .py file, then defining the model_name: `precipitate_mineralogy` as `Aragonite' will initialise Aragonite precipitation.
+Here they can define `Aragonite` as the precipitate mineralogy via a drop-down menu.
+If the user is running models via a .py file, then defining the model_name: `precipitate_mineralogy` as a string `Aragonite' will initialise Aragonite precipitation during model runs.
 There is no requirement to actively change the database files.
-The precipitate_mineralogy input feeds into CaveCalcV2.0 whether the Calcite.dat or Aragonite.dat database should be loaded.
+The precipitate_mineralogy variable feeds into CaveCalcV2.0 whether the Calcite.dat or Aragonite.dat database should be loaded.

 ##Carbonate Data Analyser (CDA)
-The new Carbonate Data Analyser (CDA) mode aims to automate the comparison betweenn CaveCalcV2.0 model output and measured speleothem data.
+The new Carbonate Data Analyser (CDA) mode aims to automate the comparison between CaveCalcV2.0 model output and measured speleothem data.
 There are three key steps to the CDA:

-- **`user_filepath`**: Users are required to important their measured speleothem data by providing the path.
+- **`user_filepath`**: Users are required to important their measured speleothem data by providing the path as a string.
 - **`tolerance_X`**: Users can optionally define tolerance values for proxies (e.g., `d13C`, `d18O`, `d44Ca`, `MgCa`, `SrCa`, `BaCa`, `UCa`).
 These tolerance intervals define what consitutues a match.
-- **Model Inputs**: Users will need to defined model input varaubles as per standard CaveCalc model runs, focusing on model inputs they want to constrain.
+- **Model Inputs**: Users will need to define model input variables as per standard CaveCalc model runs, focusing on model inputs they want to constrain.

 A template (`Example_input.csv`) is provided for the measured speleothem data file.
 This can be modified by adding/removing proxies and rows.

-Within the GUI, users can find the required inputs for the CDA in the CDA Settings headings, which allows users to import their measured data and define tolerance intervals.
+Within the GUI, users can find the required inputs for the CDA in the CDA Settings heading, which allows users to import their measured data and define tolerance intervals.
+The rest of the GUI can be used to define the model input variables.

 ### Optional: Defining Output Directory
 By default, outputs are saved in `./cavecalc_output/`.
 Alternatively, the user can specify the output directory by defining the `out_dir` key in the settings dictionary (`s = {}`).
 Users may also simply define an output directory on the GUI.